tohagan/firebase-env/README.md

 $FIREBASE_CONFIG
 ```

+It will also set `$FIREBASE_TOKEN` for use in CI/CD scripts.

+5. Remove credentials and project specific values from your code.

 So now your Cloud Functions code should not need to contain any references to credentials or project specific values.

 ```